rohitcoder/hawk-eye/readme.md

 9. After approval, your contributions will be merged into the main codebase.

 Join the HAWK Eye community and contribute to data source security worldwide.
 For any questions or assistance, feel free to open an issue on the repository.

+## Donation

+If you find HAWK Eye useful and would like to support the project, please consider making a donation.
+All 100% of the donations will be distributed to charities focused on education welfare and animal help.

+#### How to Donate
+You can make a donation directly to the charities of your choice and let us know about it by pinging us on [LinkedIn](https://linkedin.com/in/rohitcoder) or [Twitter](https://twitter.com/rohitcoder).
+We would love to express our gratitude for your generosity and support.

+Your donations will play a significant role in making a positive impact in the lives of those in need.
+Thank you for considering supporting our cause!